tpetricek/DeepDives/Chapter04/README.md

 This repository contains accompanying material for Chapter 4 of [F# Deep Dives](http://www.manning.com/petricek2/).

-To run the code in Visual Studio, make sure you first build the project `Chapter04.sln`` to restore all necessary packages.
+To run the code in Visual Studio, please first build the project `Chapter04.sln` to restore all necessary packages.

 The code uses: